rjaditya-2702/CS6120-NLP/README.md

 ### To run the word flipping experiment:

 1. Connect to a python/ ipynb kernel that has the libraries mentioned in the requirements.
-2. Run the first five cells.
+2. Run the first five cells of code/token_analysis.ipynb.
 3. The remaininder of the notebook compares the heatmaps of two sentences.
 Feel free to experiment by giving custom sentences.

 ### To run the word replacement experiment: